anchitabose/sla-kpi-governance-reporting/README.md

 # IT Service Governance & Reporting Suite

-An end-to-end SLA/KPI governance reporting project simulating the reporting function of a Business Reporting & Governance team — the kind of work behind Accenture's Measurement & Reporting associate role (Incident Management, Change Management, and Survey Management, rolled into unified SLA/KPI reporting).
+An end-to-end SLA/KPI governance reporting project simulating the reporting function of a Business Reporting & Governance team in a managed-services or IT operations environment (Incident Management, Change Management, and Survey Management, rolled into unified SLA/KPI reporting).

 ## Project Overview